PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

 This defines a WorldGuard region, and needs to be applied to all mines, unless the Mine Access Permissions are used.

 Select the same area of the mine with the WorldEdit **wand**, then use the following commands to define a mine.
-It will define a region with the mine’s name, and set the parent to mine_template, with the only member ever being the permission group **prison.mines.<mine-name>**.
+It will define a region with the mineâ€™s name, and set the parent to mine_template, with the only member ever being the permission group **prison.mines.<mine-name>**.
 Never add a player to a WorldGuard region since it will get messy.
 Always use permission based groups and then add the player to that group.

 This example includes an owner of this mine which is the group owner.
 And added the group admin as a member so the admins will have full access to this mine, even if they do not personally have the player's rank to access this mine.
 The actual members you add are up to you, but these are just two examples that you should consider.